awaise267/adventure_capitalist/README.md

 This implementation focuses on the logic layer written using TypeScript.
 State changes in the classes trigger UI updates which would, in a perfect implementation, have been handled by React.
 This is my first attempt at TypeScript and React has a steeper learning curve so we will put aside creating a React application for the future.
 For the sake of simplicity, UI updates are handled by manually updating the DOM.

 The logic layer is divided into the following parts:

-`Main` class - The entry point to the application.
-Webpack exposes this to index.html where we call `Main.newInstance()`.
+`Main` class - The entry point to the application. webpack exposes this to `index.html` where we call `Main.newInstance()`.
 This class runs a timer that updates the UI 4 times in a second.

 `Cash` class - This class maintains the user's cash balance in a singleton object.
 Other classes can register event listeners for cash updates (purchases and income) trigger events using the `CashUpdateListener` interface.